EpicGamesExt/BlenderTools/docs/send2ue/extras/supported-extensions.md

 ### UI
 The settings can be found under the `Paths` tab

-::: tip Note
+::: warning Exclusive Usage Extension
-Use Collections as Folders is an exclusive usage extension, which means that an error will be raised if it is used in combination with another exclusive usage extension.
+_Use Collections as Folders_ is an **exclusive usage extension**, which means that an error will be raised if it is used in combination with another exclusive usage extension.
 :::